-Additionally, make sure to try traditional Puerto Rican dish Mofongo which is made of fried plantains and is filled with meat, fish or vegetables.
+Additionally, make sure to try the traditional Puerto Rican dish Mofongo which is made of fried plantains and is filled with meat, fish, or vegetables.

 Getting to Puerto Rico

 Puerto Rico is a tiny island located in the Caribbean Sea nestled between the Dominican Republic and the Virgin Islands.
-The best way to get to Puerto Rico is by plane, and I would highly recommend checking Skyscanner to find the best deal!
+The best way to get to Puerto Rico is by plane, and many major airports fly into Luis Muñoz Marín International Airport (SJU).

 Puerto Rico is also the perfect vacation for anyone looking for authentic Caribbean vibes from the USA.
-In general, most major US airports fly direct to San Juan and you won’t even need a passport, since PR is a US Territory!
+The best part, you won’t even need a passport, since PR is a US Territory!